JJ/hoborg/text/text.md

 "Oh my, they seem a tad too warm, ain't they."
 Said Clippo.

 "Here, help them with a blanket."
-Answered Guido, giving him a hankerchief.
-Clippo made all a show of throwing the handerchief on what seemed now just a pile of ashes of a man.
+Answered Guido, giving him a handkerchief.
+Clippo made all a show of throwing the handkerchief on what seemed now just a pile of ashes of a man.

+This went on for a while, and the rest of us that had arrived later on horseback couldn't do anything but look.
+Eventually Guido produced a gun with a barrel as long as his leg and shot one of them, who still was whimpering and moving, in the head.

+All was quiet after that, except for the laughs of the clowns getting back into their car.

+"Let's go.
+Let the Guard take care of this mess".